-- (1) The board will send a copy of its decision, including the full reasons to all parties.
-Subsequently, the board will post a copy of its decision on the board's website and will make copies available to the public on request, from the board's registry office. - (2) The version of the board's decisions that are made accessible to the public will be disclosed in a manner that protects the reasonable privacy interests of third parties.
+- (1) The board will send a copy of its decision, including the full reasons, to all parties.

+Subsequently, the board will post a copy of its decision on the board's website and will make copies available to the public on request, from the board's registry office. - (2) The version of the board's decisions that are made accessible to the public will be disclosed in a manner that protects the reasonable privacy interests of third parties in accordance with the board's Publication Policy.